Daily Lectionary Readings

 Parish CouncilDr.
 Jeffrey Gabriel Yepez, Parish Council President

 Dr. Yepez has been serving the Maui mission parish as president of the Parish Council since the mission's founding in April 2012.
-The steering committee to reestablish the Maui mission parish held its first parish meeting in Kihei during Holy Week in 2012, and its first Divine Liturgy service was held on April 21st of that year.
+The steering committee to reestablish the Maui mission parish held its first parish meeting in Kihei during Holy Week in 2012, and our first service was held on April 21st of that year.

 The office of the Parish Council currently includes President, Vice President, Treasurer, Social Coordinator, Secretary, and Board of Directors.
 Elections to the Parish Council are planned to be held near the end of the ecclesiastical year before Theophany, and this year's parish meeting is tentatively scheduled for December 26, 2020.

 This is a moment in the history of our local community, in the State of Hawaii, and in the United States of America when most people are in great need of healing.
 Helping to build the Kindgom of Heaven is a great way to bring healing to our world.

 The Maui mission parish has grown over the past year of 2021 during the coronavirus pandemic -- thanks be to the Lord!
 There are a number of ministries that can be inaugurated within the parish to help our little parish to continue to grow.
 We welcome you to learn about and consider joining some of our ministries.